Still34/IDAExtras/README.md

 ![](./documentation/IDAExtrasPort.png)

+## License

+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ## History

-This repository/plugin was originally developed by @xorhex and its management rights were transferred to @Still34 on 2025/09/15 as the original maintainer has migrated to a different disassembler and no longer uses IDA.
+This repository was originally developed by [@xorhex](https://github.com/xorhex) and transferred to [@Still34](https://github.com/Still34) on September 15, 2025, as the original maintainer has migrated to a different disassembler platform.

+***

+**Note**: If any functionality described here is already available in IDA Pro through built-in features, please [file an issue](https://github.com/Still34/IDAExtras/issues) so we can evaluate whether the enhancement is still needed.